shanemcw/homebridge-amazondash-MAC/README.md

 # A Modern Amazon Dash Button Plugin for Homebridge
 A modern (post-2019) [Homebridge-verified](https://github.com/homebridge/homebridge/wiki/verified-Plugins) Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button modification, Dash button setup (through Amazon or other means) nor the Dash button connecting to a local network.

-Through [Homebridge](https://github.com/nfarina/homebridge), this plugin (and with an additional USB WiFi device typically) Amazon Dash buttons can be used as Homekit buttons.
+Through [Homebridge](https://github.com/nfarina/homebridge), this plugin (and with an additional supported USB WiFi device typically) Amazon Dash buttons can be used as Homekit buttons.

+This plugin also provides an optional web API to virtually push the Amazon Dash buttons via URL.

 This project is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of KhaosT's [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).